 charge and refine it of its impurities.
 Lime and other nonmetallic

 substances are put in the furnace.
-These melt, forming a slag
+These melt, fo

 which floats on the metal and aids materially in the refining